riyas-git-sys/IPL-Dashboard/README.md

+#Wait please go to the master branch by clicking the dropdown button and change the status from "main" to "master"
 # IPL-Dashboard
 The IPL Dashboard Website is a fully responsive and interactive web application developed using React.js.
 It provides users with comprehensive statistics and visual insights into the Indian Premier League (IPL), including team performance, match results, player details, and historical data.
 The IPL Dashboard Website is a fully responsive and interactive web application developed using React.js.
 It provides users with comprehensive statistics and visual insights into the Indian Premier League (IPL), including team performance, match results, player details, and historical data.